Is It Time To Replace Or Upgrade Your Water Filtration System?

-The water softener will no longer work overtime handling iron, manganese and hardness.
-With the iron filter providing great relief, salt reduction will be reduced 60%* and the life of the water softener greatly increased.
+With this setup, the water softener will no longer work overtime handling iron, manganese and hardness.
+With the iron filter providing great relief, salt reduction will be reduced 60% (depending on levels of iron in the water) and the life of the water softener can be greatly increased.

 How Long Will A Water Softener Last?

 This is dependent on water quality; how much water is being used and the quality of water softener purchased.
 Big Box Store or Lesser Quality Systems can often need to be replaced in 5 years or sooner.
 Professional quality systems can last on average 12-15 years.